I am that awful childless person that likes to feed other people’s kiddies up on sugar.

 - 3 Tablespoons unflavoured oil (I use rice bran oil)

-- While the popcorn cools, sift the icing sugar and fruit powder into a large resealable plastic bag, and shake the bag to combine them.
+- While the popcorn cools, sift the icing sugar and fruit powder into a large resealable plastic bag, or a bowl or container with a tight-fitting lid, and shake or stir to combine the ingredients.

 The popcorn is best made as close to serving as possible, but if making it a little in advance then store it in an airtight container.